meltyourface/blank/posts/Ancient-Celts/Exploring-Celtic-Magic-Divination-Realms-Elemental-Sorcery/index.md

 Ogham Script: The Celts had their own alphabet called the Ogham script, which was ascribed with spiritual significance.
 The Druids utilized this script for divination in the form of Ogham staves, utilizing a set of slender wooden rods marked with the symbols and cast upon the ground to decipher meaning based on patterns and positions in which they fell.

-Augury: Augury, or interpreting bird behavior as an omen, was an essential component to determining divine insight into future events.
+**Augury**: Augury, or interpreting bird behavior as an omen, was an essential component to determining divine insight into future events.
 The Celts attributed different meanings to various bird species, with each symbolizing a specific trait, power, or consequence.

 Animal Sacrifices: Animal sacrifices held considerable significance in Celtic culture.
 Through this ritual, the Druids would observe the entrails of a slain animal to glean guidance and messages from the beyond.